francesco-ficarola/dnf/README.md

 where the `timetype` and `start` attributes are mandatory, whereas the `end` attribute can be omitted.

 If you don't have a specific "start" time, you can simply write: `start=0`.
 The attribute `timetype` explicits what "type of time" you want to use.
 At present it supports: `timestamp, datetime or custom`.
-The first one is defined as the UNIX time: http://en.wikipedia.org/wiki/Unix_time.
+The first one is defined as the UNIX time: [wiki](http://en.wikipedia.org/wiki/Unix_time).
 Datetimes are ISO 8601 dates, but only the full zulu form is allowed.
 In the end, the custom type could be whatever you define in your software.

 In addition, you may use the **timeunit** attribute (not mandatory) to indicate how long is each gap.
 For instance, if you have a `timeunit=5`, then a gap will be far from its previous gap five units of time.
-With regard to the continuous gaps, you will have "**timeunit_value**" times the continuous gap, e.g., +3 will be 15.
+With regard to the continuous gaps, you will have **timeunit_value** times the continuous gap, e.g., +3 will be 15.
 If you simply don't express the timeunit attribute, then the default time unit is equal to **1**.

 *[third line]* Here you can write any attributes about your nodes or edges, according the following syntax: